 So often I feel overwhelmed, there are so many issues and problems in our world.
 This can cause me to be paralysed and I end up doing nothing.
 At these moments I try to remember that I am not asked to save the world (as much as I would like to!) but to play my small part, and leave the rest in God’s hands.
 This means that I am empowered to act and speak in my small way.

 How do you link prayer and social justice?

 If you want to live a comfortable life where you can focus on your needs and meet them as best you can, then do not pray.
-In prayer God opens our heart to compassion and love, and so we ‘see’ more and cannot help but act.
-In reading the Gospels we encounter Jesus who was so passionate about inclusion of all, and justice for all.
+In prayer, God opens our heart to compassion and love, and so we ‘see’ more and cannot help but act.
+In reading the Gospels we encounter Jesus who was so passionate about the inclusion of all, and justice for all.
 As we see him healing, preaching and challenging the status quo, we are invited to do the same.
-This comes with a health warning, since Jesus ended up on a cross.
+This comes with a health warning since Jesus ended up on a cross.
 The way of the Gospel is often not the way of comfort and popularity.

 What is companionship about?
 How have you helped others experience it?

 Companionship is about the breaking of bread together.
 It’s about sharing our life, not just being in the same geographical space.
 To be a companion is to walk or stand alongside someone in joy and suffering.
 It asks a lot of generosity of heart.